 Some of our favorite winter things can also trigger reactions.
 AL gives the low-down on watch to watch out for.

-From the Allergic Living archives.
-First published in the magazine in 2005.
-Consider the Canadian Food Inspection Agency’s list of the top 10 food groups that cause the most frequent and severe allergic reactions.
-Nine of the names will be familiar to most Canadians — peanuts, tree nuts, milk, eggs, fish and shellfish, soy, wheat […]
+From the Allergic Living magazine archives.
+On the Canadian Food Inspection Agency’s list of the top 11 foods that cause the most frequent and severe allergic reactions, 10 of the names will be familiar – peanuts, tree nuts, milk, eggs, fish, shellfish, soy, wheat, sesame and mustard.
+But the eleventh name on the list may… Read more »